bnmounir/twilio_react_node/README.md

 ### Thanks

-these are the resources I used to make this happen
+These are the resources I used to make this happen

 - [Docs](https://www.twilio.com/docs/conversations)
 - [Node Starter](https://github.com/TwilioDevEd/sdk-starter-node)